 Let’s say you’re working with three lenders to get preapproved, and they all make a hard credit inquiry within a week.
-Because the three inquiries are for mortgages, the same loan type and happened within 14 days, they will count as one hard inquiry.
+Because the three inquiries are for mortgages, are the same loan type and happened within 14 days, they’ll count as one hard inquiry.

 To make the rate shopping exception work for you, do your homework.
-What documentation does each lender want?
+Know what documentation each lender wants.
 Then, get organized.
-Submitting your paperwork to each lender at the same time will increase your chances that the hard inquiries will be made within the same time frame, minimizing the hit to your credit score.
+Submitting your paperwork to each lender at the same time will increase your chances of the hard inquiries being made within the same time frame, minimizing the hit to your credit score.

 Should You Get a Preapproval?

 The short answer is yes.
 Why?
-Because when you’re ready to look for a home, a preapproval:
+Because when you’re ready to look for a home, a preapproval can help:

-- Gives you a price range for your home purchase, so you know what you can afford.
+- Give you a price range for your home purchase, so you know what you can afford

-- Gets you an inside track with sellers, who are more likely to accept an offer if you can show you’re serious and have a bank ready to lend you money
+- Get you an inside track with sellers – who are more likely to accept an offer if you can show you’re serious and have a bank ready to lend you money

-If you get multiple preapprovals, you can compare lender offers.
-See what interest rates lenders are offering you.
-The right rate could potentially save you thousands in interest over the life of your loan.
+If you get multiple preapprovals, you can compare lenders’ offers.
+See what interest rates lenders are offering you, as the right rate could potentially save you thousands of dollars in interest over the life of your loan.

-While it’s true that getting preapproved can ding your credit, for most borrowers, the effects are minimal, and they don’t last long.
+While it’s true that getting preapproved can ding your credit, for most borrowers, the effects are minimal and don’t last long.

 If You’re Serious About Buying a Home, Get a Preapproval

-Preapproval is the way to go when you’re ready to buy a home.
-Yes, it can bring your credit score down slightly, but the pain is temporary and the benefits of getting preapproved will almost always outweigh the short-term impact on your credit score.
+When you’re ready to buy a home, a preapproval is likely the way to go.
+Yes, it can bring your credit score down slightly.
+But the pain is temporary, and the benefits of getting preapproved should outweigh the short-term impact on your credit score.

 Get approved to buy a home.